python/cpython/Doc/library/json.rst

       conversion length limitation <int_max_str_digits>` to help avoid denial of service attacks.

-   *parse_constant*, is an optional function that will be called with one of the following
+   *parse_constant* is an optional function that will be called with one of the following
    strings: ``'-Infinity'``, ``'Infinity'``, ``'NaN'``.
    This can be used to raise an exception if invalid JSON numbers are encountered.